surtarso/es-theme-urcade/README.md

 # URCade Project Emulationstation Themes

 Welcome to the URCade Project Emulationstation themes repository!
+The most complete Emulation Station theme out there!
 These themes are designed for the [URCade Project](https://surtarso.ddns.net/urcade-files/sdk/doc/01-Introduction-to-URCade.html), covering nearly 200 systems with four unique styles.
 You can use these themes with any EmulationStation or Retropie installation or bundle them with an official [URCade image](https://surtarso.ddns.net/urcade-files/).
 #### This theme was adapted, modified and extended from ['Super Display 3.0' by MrHArias](https://github.com/mrharias/es-theme-superdisplay)

 ## Installation Options